pfdubois/BridgeBidding/source/Preempts.rst

 The meanings of these bids has changed over time.
 Originally, in the Goren era, these two-bids were strong bids.
-However, the frequency of hands strong enough to open at the two level was small, and the difficulties the weak bids cause to the opponents is large, so the strong two bids were all incorporated into the 2♣ bid, and the 2♦, 2♥, and 2♠ bids became weak.
+However, the frequency of hands strong enough to open at the two level was small, and the difficulties the weak-two bids cause to the opponents is large, so the strong two bids were all incorporated into the 2♣ bid, and the 2♦, 2♥, and 2♠ bids became weak.